 What is maternity leave?

-Statutory Maternity Leave (SML) can be a maximum of 52 weeks and is split into two different parts; Ordinary Maternity Leave (OML) and Additional Maternity Leave (AML).
+Statutory Maternity Leave (SML) can be a maximum of 52 weeks and is split in two different parts; Ordinary Maternity Leave (OML) and Additional Maternity Leave (AML).

 ► Ordinary Maternity Leave

 OML is the first 26 weeks of someone’s maternity leave.
 An employee is entitled to return to the same position they held directly after the end of their OML period.

 ► Additional Maternity Leave

 AML begins the day after OML finishes.
 Once the AML period has finished, an employee can return to their role; however, if the employer deems it not viable for this to happen, then they must offer appropriately similar employment on the same terms as before and with the same level of seniority.

 Who is eligible to go on maternity leave?

 It may seem fairly obvious, but to go on maternity leave, the person in question must be an employee.
 This means that if someone is a contractor then they would not be entitled to any maternity leave or pay directly from the employer.